peeriq/cashflow-challenge/README.md

 Amortization is paying off a loan over a set period of time in equal installments.
 Part of each payment goes to the loan principal and part goes to the interest.
-Typically, when you take out a loan, the majority of the payment is applied towards the interest.
+Typically, when you take out a loan, the majority of your initial payments are applied towards the interest.
 As you make more payments a larger proportion of each payment is applied towards the principal.

 The goal here is to create a mini product which allows a user to input the loan amount, term and